 International Students and Visiting Scholars

-The School of Education is fortunate to have an amazing community of international students and visiting scholars throughout our ten academic departments.
+We are the #1 school of education in the nation and are fortunate to have an amazing community of international students and visiting scholars throughout our ten academic departments.

 Undergraduate International Students